Narvader/seur-compras-online/README.md

 Title: ¿Compras online?
 Formas de recoger tu pedido más cómodas para tu y más sostenibles para el planeta

-This project talks about the service related to delivery services.
+This project talks about delivery services and how they fight against the climate change.
 It is developed in HTML, CSS and jQuery and was designed by Laura Martín.

 ## Link